 In 2006, over 100 Swiss playgroups and nurseries following the guidelines of the association are accredited as “Toothfriendly”.
 Since 2010, the Turkish dental practises are being certified as “Toothfriendly Clinics” according to strict quality criteria.

 In 2008, the first pacifier which does not provoke open bite – as demonstrated in a 27-month comparative study - was certified as Toothfriendly.
+The pacifier is sold under the trade name Dentistar.

 In the same year, the Toothfriendly logo appears as endorsement on the first fluoridated salt product in Germany.
 Fluoride demonstrably strengthens dental enamel and reduces the harmful effects of plaque.